<!--

 // Track via quote.tracking?.orderId using watchOrder() from a

-// standalone OrderTracker — see intent-tracking.md.
+// standalone OrderTracker — see order-tracking.md.

 setStatus("submitted");